 Participants may submit one or more genres within the genre limits.

-Submissions for Fall 2019 to be announced.
+Submission deadline for Fall 2020 to be announced.
 Submissions should be sent to firstname.lastname@example.org.
 Participants will be notified via email if their submission has been chosen.

 The Literary Society's focus is to provide a release from academic stress and pressures through activities, bring together students who have similar interests, provide moral support, and learn about opportunities in the English field.